Azure/Azure-Center-for-SAP-solutions/BulkUpdateOfVirtualInstanceOfSAP_TrustedAccess/Readme.md

 }
 ```

-2. Update the Managed Resources Network Access Type and Identity
+2. Update the Managed storage account Network Access Type and User assigned managed identity associated with the VIS resources
 ``` json
 {
   "SubscriptionId": "your_subscription_id",